Midland Heritage and Art with Weeip Park

 Make sure you wander along the new Wadjuk Boya Ngura Shadow Arbour, which tells a story of Whadjuk culture and life.
 The shadows move and change through the seasons and evolving light conditions.
 For more information about the images and their meaning, visit newjunction.com.au/stories.
 An arbour playtrail for mobile devices will also be released.

-After exploring the playground we headed off to explore the immediate surroundings and discovered some heritage buildings - the Old...
+After exploring the playground we headed off to explore the immediate surroundings and discovered heritage buildings and modern influences reflected by urban art including sculptures and murals.

-We have previously explored Midland when we walked around the Midland Railway Workshops and the western side of the town centre including beautiful Coal Seam Dam.
+We have previously explored Midland when we walked around the Midland Railway Workshops and the western side of the town center including beautiful Coal Seam Dam.

 To read more blogs go to: